 Most property acquired during marriage is subject to equitable division, which is not the same as equal division.
 There are many factors that come into play when the court decides how to divide property.
 Typically, property acquired before marriage, by gift or inheritance, is not subject to division.

 Child support is based on two major factors: the ability of the noncustodial parent to pay, and the needs of the child.
 The numbers are put together in a formula that calculates monthly payments.
 Ultimately, the order can be modified due to unusual circumstances or major life changes.

 Can I date before my divorce is final?

-First, if your spouse has knowledge that you are dating, unexpected feelings of anger and resentment may arise, which make it extremely difficult to negotiate a reasonable settlement out of court.
+- If your spouse has knowledge that you are dating, unexpected feelings of anger and resentment may arise, which make it extremely difficult to negotiate a reasonable settlement out of court.
 This could cause your legal fees to increase.
-I tell clients all the time that “a pound of flesh will cost you two pounds of money.”
-Oftentimes, the reaction from one’s spouse comes as a surprise, and the extent of anger, resentment or bitterness is unexplainable.

 Should I be the first to file?

 In most cases, it doesn’t usually matter who files first; however, if your attorney feels there is some strategy in being the first to file, he or she will discuss this with you.

 Why did opposing party ask for so much in his or her petition?
 I thought we agreed on some of those things.